maxkokot/Deep-Q-Learning-for-Hungry-Geese/README.md

 ### Set up the enviroment

 Make sure that Python 3.10 and Poetry are installed on your system.
-Run following comends to set up the virtual enviroment
+Run following commands to set up the virtual enviroment

 ```
 poetry install